mariusbancila/moneycpp/README.md

 ## Library API
 ### Monetary values

 A monetary value has two dimensions: the actual amount and the currency that it represents.
-A monetary value is represented by `money` class.
+A monetary value is represented by the `money` class.
 The following are examples for working with monetary values:

 ```cpp